OsoSuerte/SAT_PDF_Compilation/README.md

 Looking for help?
 Send an email for direct support &lt;hizstor@gmail.com&gt;

 ## Overview
 SPC was built with PyCharm 2020.3.3 running Python 3.9.1.

 SPC is designed as a first step to automating the process of compiling SAT data.
-It will first go to the CollegeBoard website containing a PDF file for each state that holds SAT statistics including scores and demographics for the most current year.
-(Can be modified to collect data from previous years)

-Then SPC download and rename each PDF, convert it to a CSV file, clean the data and export it in a format that can be queried, organized and referenced programmatically.
-This combines all the data from the individual states into one source for convenient access and analysis.
+It will scrape a specific website where individual state SAT data is maintained.
+The data is collected from the website reformatted and combined into a single source that can easily be referenced and analyzed.
+This makes it simple to compare groups of SAT takers.
+Comparisons can be made between states, regions, demographic groups, previous years, etc. Having the data stored in this manner also makes visualization of the data simple and modular.

-## The Process
+## Imports
-describe the process
-* **imports**: List needed imports
+Libraries that must be imported to python environment for code to run successfully

+* **pandas**: Used to build DataFrames.
+* **BeautifulSoup**: from bs4, used for web scraping.
+* **requests**: Used for web scraping.
+* **urljoin**: From urllib.parse, used for web scraping.
+* **tabula**: Used to extract data from PDFs.
+* **glob, os**: Used to work with directories on a local machine.

 ## Web Scraping
 explaine the webscraping process